 Where to stay in San Juan del Sur

 The main question we had whether staying close to one of the beaches or in the city makes sense.
-This mainly depends on what you exactly want.
+This mainly depends on what you exactly want while backpacking in Nicaragua.
 In the city, you are closer to bars and restaurants but dependent on bus shuttles to the beaches.
 These rides cost around 2.50 USD one way and leave multiple times a day and the last bus leaves shortly after sunset.
 Shuttles to the beaches leave at Casa Oro, a well-known and often booked hostel in the heart of the city (we’ve heard very good things about staying here).

 As we did not want to party but just relax and surf we decided for the hostel Casa Maderas* close to Playa Maderas.
-If you plan to go to SJDS or you are looking for great waves in Nicaragua, check this in-depth article for more information.
-Most importantly, we loved this relaxed and calm place close to the beach.
+We loved this relaxed and calm place close to the beach.
 Our own apartment including a own hammock treated us very well.
+If you plan to go to SJDS or you are looking for great waves in Nicaragua, check this article:

 Things to do in San Juan del Sur: Go surfing, get grilled fish or meat at ‘La Lancha’, go on a party off the beaten path in one of the ‘Cervecerias’.

 This is one of the furthest trips you can do in Nicaragua.
 By bus it will take up one entire day, so we shared a taxi with two other travelers and paid 30 USD per person.
 Four and a half hours later we arrived in Léon and strolled through the city.
 The church certainly is the most important sight and with its snow-white roof pretty unusual.
 We spend some time here to watch clouds passing by and to observe erupting volcanos faraway.